section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 To do this, we first created a variable function `audio` that controls all the components of the music link we passed by calling the `components` method.
 We then defined the `components` method and initialized a variable function `media` in it which uses the music link earlier passed.
 The media function then carries out the following:

-* The `media` function checks if the length of the music in the music link is `undefined`.
+- The `media` function checks if the length of the music in the music link is `undefined`.
 If this is the case then no data is passed to the HTML page.
 However, if the length of the music is defined or greater than `0`, then the media components can be set and passed to the body.

-* The `media` function sets the value of the `audioHeight`.
+- Then, it sets the value of the `audioHeight`.
 In this case, the `audioHeight` attribute which is the default volume is set to 40.

-* The `media` function sets the `features` attribute which carries all the allowed controls for the audio file.
+- Next, it sets the `features` attribute which carries all the allowed controls for the audio file.

-* The `media` function sets the `alwaysShowConttrols` attribute which specifies if the controls in the `features` attribute are shown for the users to see or not.
+- Then, it sets the `alwaysShowConttrols` attribute which specifies if the controls in the `features` attribute are shown for the users to see or not.
 In this case we set the `alwaysShowConttrols` to true.

-* The `media` function sets the native device attributes (`iPadUseNativeControls`, `iPhoneUseNativeControls` and `AndroidUseNativeControls`) which force the specified device's native controls styles to the music player.
+- The `media` function also sets the native device attributes (`iPadUseNativeControls`, `iPhoneUseNativeControls` and `AndroidUseNativeControls`) which forces the specified device's native controls styles to the music player.

 All these components are then called with `audio.init()` command and rendered to the HTML.